cbuchner1/ccminer/README.txt

                           myr-gr      use to mine Myriad-Groest
                           nist5       use to mine TalkCoin
-                          penta       use to mine Joincoin / Pentablake quark       use to mine Quarkcoin
+                          penta       use to mine Joincoin / Pentablake pluck       use to mine Supcoin
+                          quark       use to mine Quarkcoin
                           qubit       use to mine Qubit Algo
                           s3          use to mine 1coin
                           whirl       use to mine Whirlcoin
+                          whirlpoolx  use to mine Vanillacoin
                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin
                           x15         use to mine Halcyon